History and medicine

 The last of the long non-biblical works is the Bohemian chronicle of Cosmas of Prague, which was originally penned around the year 1100.
 The chronicle is the first work about the history of Bohemia, which makes it an important source for Czech historiography.

-Although it normally runs to over two hundred pages, the chronicle fits on only 11 leaves of the Codex Gigas.
+Although it normally runs to over two hundred pages, the chronicle fits on only 11 leaves of the giant Codex Gigas.